 Dogs have low VA and are less efficient to produce.
 If you can’t work out a way to manufacture them more efficiently AND increase retained VA, you should look to substitute these if possible.

-In the example above, we plotted Product Type/Market Sector, but you can also plot Product Type on its own, or indeed combined with any other relevant metric for your organisation.
+In the example above, we plotted Product Type/Market Sector, but you can also plot Product Type on its own, or indeed combined with any other relevant metric for your organization.

 Knowing your Stars, Cash Cows, Question Marks and Dogs, can provide valuable sales and marketing strategy information.